unrealwork/atsd-use-cases/tutorials/workshop/sonar.md

 * [Checkstyle](http://checkstyle.sourceforge.net/) is a tool for checking Java source code for adherence to a Code Standard or set of validation rules (best practices).

 * [SpotBugs](https://spotbugs.github.io/) is a program which uses static analysis to look for bugs in `Java` code.
-SpotBugs is the spiritual successor of [FindBugs](http://findbugs.sourceforge.net/), carrying on from the point where it left off with support of its community.
+SpotBugs is the spiritual successor of [FindBugs](http://findbugs.sourceforge.net/), carrying on from the point where it left off with the support of its community.

 * [ESLint](https://eslint.org/) is a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code.

 ## Continious Code Inspection

-Third major benefit of static code analysis is they can find the bug early in development cycle, which means less cost to fix them.
+The major benefit of static code analysis is they can find the bug early in the development cycle, which means less cost to fix them.
-All these advantage of static code analyser can be best utilized only if they are part of build process.
+All these advantages of static code analyzer can be best utilized only if they are part of the build process.

-The integration code analysis into your CI process calls `continious code inspection`.
+The integration code analysis into your CI process calls `continuous code inspection`.

 ## Sonarqube